-The tubes are considered as PDC and their construction details are given in the Appendix to the Technical and Sporting Regulations.
-The tubes should be bonded to a steel mounting collar, the dimensions of which are given in the Appendix to the Technical and Sporting
+The construction details of the tubes are given in the Appendix to the Technical and Sporting Regulations.
+The tubes should be bonded to a steel mounting collar, the dimensions of which are given in the Appendix to the Technical and Sporting Regulations.

-Regulations.